skulpt/skulpt/source/Introduction/introduction.rst

     Invariant Sections being Forward, Prefaces, and Contributor List, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

+..  shortname:: DataStructureIntroductionPythonReview
+..  description:: A general introduction to data structures and a review of python

 Introduction
 ============